-Unlike regular pillows, pregnancy pillows don’t come in standard/firm/soft, etc. These pillows are generally used for one specific area of your body or your entire body.
+Unlike regular bed pillows, a pregnancy support pillow doesn’t come in standard/firm/soft, etc. These cushions are generally used for one specific area of your body or your entire body.

 They do, however, come in a variety of filling materials.
 Instead of deciding if you want firm or soft, think about what positions you would want to use it in and how full or thick you want it.

 The polyester fiber fill is considered softer while memory foam is considered firmer.

 Many people want a versatile option that can be used for other things after pregnancy.
 I tend to disagree on this one.
 I would not sacrifice quality for the sake of using it later.

 Know what you want and shop EXACTLY for that, regardless of its use later.

 - Choose a style of pregnancy pillow that suits you.

 - Think about what position you might sleep in when you have the pillow.

 - Shop around for pretty covers that you would enjoy using.